pezipink/asi64/README.md

 You might notice some other handy functions being used here.  `(lo-byte)` `(high-byte)` and `(here)`.
 The latter will yield the current instruction location and is handy for infinte loops, skipping instructions and self-modifing code, without having to use labels.

-Pseudo-ops can also be nested in one another (this seems to mostly work, no gurantees!)
+Pseudo-ops can also someimes be nested in one another (working on this!)

 ### Emulator support